 First, identify why you need a sabbatical

 According to author Lisa Angowski Rogak, a sabbatical is “any type of break from how you normally spend your time, whether it lasts lasts for a month, for several years, or forever.”
 She says that there are no “shoulds” when it comes to how to take one.
 Only you know your reasons for considering the idea.
-Maybe you’re showing the telltale signs of stress, depression, or burnout, or maybe you cannot put off for one more day your burning desire to walk the Pacific Crest Trail or write the Great American Novel.
+Maybe you’re showing the telltale signs of Covid 19, the stress, depression, or burnout, or maybe you cannot put off for one more day your burning desire to walk the Pacific Crest Trail or write the Great American Novel.
 Knowing what is compelling you will help you plan where you’ll go, how long you’ll need, and how much money will be necessary.

 If your desire to take a break is somewhat more vague than this, ask yourself what goals or interests you’ve put on the back burner.
 With these interests in mind, how could you explore them while doing one of the following?